Gift or Grant?

 - Gift: A gift or donation (hereafter referred to as "gift") is a voluntary transfer of money, services, or property (including equipment, intellectual property) from a donor without any expectation of or receipt of direct economic benefit or provision of goods and services from the recipient.

-Because some gifts may self-identify as "grants" on the donor paperwork, The University of Montana Office of Research and Sponsored Programs (ORSP) and The University of Montana Foundation (Foundation) delineate responsibility for the acceptance and administration of external funding via the following determinations:
+Because some gifts may self-identify as "grants" on the donor paperwork, the University of Montana Office of Sponsored Programs (OSPhttps://www.umt.edu/research/ORSP/default.php) and the University of Montana Foundation (Foundation) delineate responsibility for the acceptance and administration of external funding via the following determinations:

 - The University seeks to recover all Facilities & Administrative (F&A) allowed by the sponsor per Montana University System Board of Regent Policy 404 – Indirect Cost Recovery Rate.

-- If a sponsored project is to be funded by a private source which requires foundation-to-foundation submission and receipt, the Foundation will subcontract the activity to the University via ORSP's standard "Sponsored Research Agreement," and ORSP will administer and ensure oversight as appropriate.
+- If a sponsored project is to be funded by a private source which requires foundation-to-foundation submission and receipt, the Foundation will subcontract the activity to the University via OSP's standard "Sponsored Research Agreement," and OSP will administer and ensure oversight as appropriate.

-- Upon request, ORSP will provide to the Foundation a list of all grants received from private foundations for the Foundation to include in reports on total private support to the University.
+- Upon request, OSP will provide to the Foundation a list of all grants received from private foundations for the Foundation to include in reports on total private support to the University.

 - All gifts to the Foundation will be assessed a development fee of 6% to advance the University’s mission.

 - When managed in accordance and compliance with the intent of the donor, a gift is irrevocable.